 On top of the box I have placed a 4 output mains socket, one which is customary here in Europe.
 I have modified this socket so that every one of the 4 outputs can be powered individually.
 Three of these outputs are switched using one of 3 relays.
 The fourth output is powered permanently.

-All the "dangerous" stuff is placed inside the top shell of the box.
 Dave's own power comes from a standard 12V wall wart power supply, which is connected to the permanent powered output socket on top of the box.
-I sacrifice one possible switchable output socket for this, but I have plenty more to choose from.

-I haven't bothered to add a fuse to the mains circuitry.
 There isn't one in a normal power socket either, so why bother putting one in here.
-I expect the wall wart, used to power Dave, will have its own fuse anyway.

-The relay board I used is a ready made one from Banggood.
 There's no way I could have made this my self for this ridiculously low price.

-This board is powered by 5V.
-And all you have to do to switch a relay is to pull its input low.
 You don't even have to worry about adding a back-EMF protection diode because the relays are driven through opto-couplers.
-So basically all you're RPi has to do is turn an LED on.

 I have made 2 minor changes to this relay board.
 I have replaced the input connector, because I like these better than the original header ones.
 And I have bridged a thick common wire to the center contact of all the relays.
 That way I only need one power feed.

-And here's a little peek inside the bottom halve of the box.
 The blue bread board is a pad board, which means that there are no tracks on the bottom side, just pads around each hole.
-I use roadrunner prototype wiring to connect everything together, except for the power lines, which have to be a bit thicker.

 The Raspberry Pi is mounted upside down on top of a header connector on the base board, which not only supports the Raspberry Pi mechanically, it also handles all the internal connections.
-The entire board can drop down into the box with not a millimeter to spare.
-Once down it can slide to the back side, which makes all the connectors stick through the rear panel.

 There was not enough room on the rear panel to fit all the connectors, so I've used a 4-way RCA connector block for the four auxiliary relay control outputs.

-A strip of LEDs sticks through the front panel.
 One of those LEDs is simply the power indicator, while the other 7 show the status of all the individual relays.

 The connector hanging loose is the one which goes to the relay board in the top halve of the box.

-Finally you see an orange and yellow wire sticking out of the right side of the box.
-These are the transmit and receive antenna's respectively.
-There simply wasn't enough room inside the box for these 17cm long wires.
 And this way I'm absolutely sure they don't accidentally touch one of the dangerous parts in the top halve of the box.

 Click on the diagram above to get a larger PDF version, which allows you to see more details.

-LM2596 Buck regulator Let's start with the most important part, the power supply.
-Without it nothing works.
-The 12V power comes in through X4, it is then fused and D9 protects the system from reverse polarities.
 C1 is an extra filter cap, which is not absolutely necessary as the power converter also has a filter cap built in.

-Warning: Apparently special High Voltage DC-DC converters exist and are sold on the internet.
 However they may be fakes and may actually die when you raise the input voltage over 35V, which is the maximum voltage for the standard version.
-Julian Ilett shows you the proof in a video.

 You shouldn't feed Dave more than 12V anyway, if you have the 433MHz transmitter module fitted like I have.

-The rest of SV1 is dedicated to I/O lines.
 Some go to the relay switching part, some go to and come from the 433MHz transmitter and receiver, while others are connected to the AVR chip.

 I have included an AVR micro controller, the Atmega 8.
 Well in my case it is the pin compatible 88, but you may use just about any AVR processor you like.
 Or none at all, if you don't need it.